ongyx/cpk/README.md

 # - Installation -

-spkg is finally ready for OpenTerm!
+spkg was originally written for OpenTerm.
 You can download the alpha release by following the instructions below.

 ## OpenTerm
 Run this commands in your shell.